25 May 2024

 Even the number of passengers on the first refugee voyage to Australia on the General Stuart Heintzelman vary from one report to another.
 After 25 years, I think I have figured it out.
 The initial number reported to the press was 844 but it is known that one person pulled out.
 That’s why the number than becomes 843.
 Suddenly it changes to 839, but that was after 4 were not allowed to land in Australia.

 One was kept on the Heintzelman because adverse (read Communist) security information had been received after departure from Bremerhaven.
 The other 3 were referred to an Australian doctor who boarded the Heintzelman off Fremantle by the ship’s medical team.
-The Australian doctor agreed that they would become a charge on Australia’s health system, ending their opportunity to resettle here.
+The Australian doctor argued that they would become a charge on Australia’s health system, ending their opportunity to resettle here.
 (That was after a through medical examination in Germany before the selection process was finalised.)

 Perhaps the 7 January date is the day the CES told the lucky 65 where they were going.
 In that case, they may have stayed overnight at Bonegilla after packing and actually departed on 8 January.